U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The BLM began reviewing the proposed 425 MW China Mountain wind energy project in 2008 in an environmental impact statement (EIS) that analyzes the potential impacts of the project and identifies any conditions of approval or mitigation measures necessary to protect environmental, cultural or tribal resources.
 Of the approximately 30,700 acres in the project area, 15,300 acres are administered by the Jarbidge FO, and 4,700 acres are administered by the BLM field office in Wells, Nevada (Elko District).

-The BLM has deferred a final decision on the project and suspended work on the Final EIS until the Idaho/Montana sub-regional sage-grouse EIS/Resource Management Plan amendments and Jarbidge Resource Management Plan revision are completed.
+The BLM has deferred a final decision on the project and suspended work on the Final EIS until the Idaho and Southwestern Montana Sub-regional Greater Sage-Grouse Draft Environmental Impact Statement and associated resource management plan amendments and Jarbidge Resource Management Plan revision are completed.

 The BLM completed an environmental assessment (EA) for siting three meteorological (met) towers to measure wind in the area in October 2009.